YHWH-angel/ADONAI/doc/developer-notes.md

 The Qt code routes `qDebug()` output to `debug.log` under category "qt": run with `-debug=qt` to see it.

+The proof-of-work hashing code logs under the `pow` category.
+Use `-debug=pow` to enable these messages and filter them easily.

 ### Testnet mode

 If you are testing multi-machine code that needs to operate across the internet,